What are Braxton Hicks contractions?

 - don’t open or dilate your cervix

 - can be uncomfortable, but usually aren’t painful

 - usually occur no more than once or twice an hour, a few times a day — until late in your pregnancy

 - usually stop if you change position or activity or go for a walk

 - usually stop if you have a warm bath or shower

 - open or dilate your cervix

 - last 30 to 70 seconds

-- get closer together
+- become very regular, and get closer together as time passes

-- last longer as time goes by
+- last longer as time passes

 - get stronger or come more often when you walk